ESMO Examination for Medical Oncologists

 The ESMO Examination is accredited with 50 category 1 ESMO-MORA CME points.

 Questions cover all fields of medical oncology, including: basic elements of tumour path histology, epidemiology and biology.
 Besides all cancer types, the ESMO Examination includes practice-oriented issues on diagnosis, staging, management, evaluation and prognosis of cancer patients.

 - 100 multiple choice questions are divided as follows:

-To prepare for the ESMO examination, we recommend that applicants follow scientific updates published in the major oncology journals, including Annals of Oncology, and other educational material produced by ESMO.
+To prepare for the ESMO examination, we recommend that applicants follow scientific updates published in the major oncology journals, including Annals of Oncology and ESMO Open, and other educational material produced by ESMO.